jsartisan/frontend-challenges/README.md

 To do that, you will need the latest version of [Node.js](https://nodejs.org/) installed on your machine.

-After cloning the repo, installed the dependencies by:
+After cloning the repo, install the dependencies by:

 ```bash
 npm install